coderplex-org/coderplex/README.md

 ## Contributing

-We welcome pull requests from coderplex hackers (our students) and seasoned JavaScript developers alike!
+We welcome pull requests from hackerspace members (our students) and seasoned JavaScript developers alike!
 Please follow [these steps](CONTRIBUTING.md) to contribute.